UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 ------
 The datasets we use for this project is TED-LIUM Corpus[8].
 First, since is datasets is very large, you need down it and run preprocessing_audio.ipynb to extract audio into .wav format.
 Next, you can generate difference noise sample to train the audio U-Net.
-The way we generate noise sample is showed in experiments setup.
-You free to design noise sample base on the different project.
+The way we generate noise sample is showed in experiments setup and data processing.
+You free to design noise sample base on the different project purpose.
 We provide some example noise on [GitHub](https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/tree/master/datasets), but we cannot upload full datasets due to the limitation of upload size.

 #### Experiments Setup
 The blow figure shows the environment of noise sample generation.
 To  generate noise is the sample, out settings of this